Significance Testing in Simple Charts & Simple Tables (CX)

 The Confidence Interval indicates how confident you would like to be that the results generated through the analysis match the general population.
 Higher confidence levels raise the threshold for a difference to be considered statistically significant, meaning only the clearest differences will be marked as such.

-Once you have enabled significance testing, you might notice red and blue arrows in your widget.
+Once you have enabled significance testing, you might notice upwards and downwards arrows in your widget.
 These arrows indicate statistically significant values.

 You can hover over an arrow to determine why the value is considered significant, and what the confidence interval of that test was.